 Introduction to the techniques of experimental research in the areas of electronics, electromagnetism and modern physics.
 Measurement technique and error analysis are emphasized.
-Three two-hour lab periods each week.
-Offered spring semester only.
+Two three-hour lab periods each week.
 Prerequisite: A Phy 250 or permission of instructor.
 [WI]

 A Phy 340 Electromagnetism I (3)